At least two killed as car ploughs into pedestrian zone in German town

 The Trierischer Volksfreund quoted an eyewitness as saying a Range Rover was driving at high speed and people had been thrown through the air.
 It said the car had Trier plates.

-It reported that people were screaming in panic when the car drove through the street.
-There was one man and a woman dead, according to the paper
+It reported that people screamed in panic when the car drove through the street.

-Municipal authorities warned people to stay away from the city centre.
-Police dressed in flak jackets and carrying rifles were on the streets.
+Officers were scouring the area in search of evidence, backed by police dressed in flak jackets and carrying rifles.
+On the streets, Christmas lights twinkled incongruously.

 “What happened in Trier is shocking.
 Our thoughts are with the relatives of the victims, with the numerous injured and with everyone who is currently on duty to care for the victims,” Steffen Seibert, a spokesman for Chancellor Angela Merkel, said on Twitter.

-Reporting by Thomas Seythal, Sabine Siebold, Riham Alkoussa; Writing by Maria Sheahan and Giles Elgood; Editing by Alison Williams, William Maclean
+Reporting by Thomas Seythal, Sabine Siebold, Riham Alkoussa and Madeline Chambers; Writing by Maria Sheahan and Giles Elgood; Editing by Alison Williams, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.